Music of Iraq: Modern era

 Ilham Madfai, "The Baghdad Beatle".
 Madfai's synthesis of Western guitar stylings with traditional Iraqi music has made him a popular performer in his native country and throughout the Middle East.

-In 1936, Iraq Radio was established by two of Iraq's most prominent performers and composers, the Kuwaiti-born Iraqi Jewish musicians, Saleh and Daoud al-Kuwaity with an ensemble, with the exception of the percussion player.
+In 1936, Iraq Radio was established by two of Iraq's prominent performers and composers, the Kuwaiti-born Iraqi Jewish musicians, Saleh and Daoud al-Kuwaity with a nearly all Jewish ensemble, except for the percussion player.
 The nightclubs of Baghdad also featured almost entirely Jewish musicians.
-At these nightclubs, ensembles consisted of oud, qanun and two percussionists while the same format with ney and cello were used on the radio.
+At these nightclubs, ensembles consisted of oud, qanun and two percussionists, while the same format with ney and cello was used on the radio.

-One of the reasons for the predominance of Jewish instrumentalists in early 20th century Iraqi music was a prominent school for blind Jewish children, which was founded in the late 1920s by the great qanunji ("qanun player") Joseph Hawthorne (Yusef Za'arur) (דנדהי ללוואלד-יוסף זערור يوسف زعرور).
+One of the reasons for the predominance of Jewish instrumentalists in early 20th century Iraqi music was a prominent school for blind Jewish children, which was founded in the late 1920s by the qanun player Yusuf Za'arur.

-The most famous singer of the 1930s-1940s was perhaps the Iraqi Jewish singer Salima Pasha.
-The respect and adoration for Pasha were unusual at the time, since public performance by women was considered shameful and most female singers were recruited from brothels.
+The most famous singer of the 1930s-1940s was the Jewish singer Salima Murad.
+The respect and adoration for her were unusual at the time, since public performance by women was considered shameful and most female singers were recruited from brothels.

-Numerous instrumentalists and singers of the middle and late twentieth century were trained at the Baghdad Conservatory, such famous oud players Munir Bashir, his brother Jamil Bashir (who both taught there), Salman Shukur, Ghanim Haddad, and Rahim AlHaj, who studied under Munir and Jamil Bashir as well as and composer and oud player Salim Abdul Kareem.
+Numerous instrumentalists and singers of the middle and late twentieth century were trained at the Baghdad Conservatory, such as oud players Munir Bashir, his brother Jamil Bashir (who both taught there), Salman Shukur, Ghanim Haddad, and Rahim AlHaj, who studied under Munir and Jamil Bashir, as well as composer and oud player Salim Abdul Kareem.

-In recent years the Iraqi school of oud players has become very prominent, with players such as Salman Shukur and Munir Bashir developing a very refined and delicate style of playing combining older Arabic elements with more recent Anatolian influences.
+In the 20th century, the Iraqi school of oud players became internationally known, with players such as Salman Shukur, Munir Bashir and Naseer Shamma developing a refined style of playing combining older Arabic elements with more recent Anatolian influences.